Oregon Health Insurance Experiment, 2007-2010 (ICPSR 34314)

 Principal Investigator(s): Finkelstein, Amy, Massachusetts Institute of Technology and National Bureau of Economic Research; Baicker, Katherine, Harvard University and National Bureau of Economic Research

 In 2008, a group of uninsured low-income adults in Oregon was selected by lottery to be given the chance to apply for Medicaid.
 This lottery provides an opportunity to gauge the effects of expanding access to public health insurance on the health care use, financial strain, and health of low-income adults using a randomized controlled design.
 The Oregon Health Insurance Experiment follows and compares those selected in the lottery (treatment group) with those not selected (control group).
-The data collected and provided here include data from three surveys and administrative records on Medicaid enrollment, the initial lottery sign-up list, welfare benefits, and mortality.
+The data collected and provided here include data from in-person interviews, three mail surveys, emergency department records, and administrative records on Medicaid enrollment, the initial lottery sign-up list, welfare benefits, and mortality.

-Dataset 1 (Descriptive Variables) contains administrative data on the lottery from the state of Oregon: demographic characteristics that were recorded when individuals signed up for the lottery, date of lottery draw, and information on who was selected for the lottery, applied for the lotteried Medicaid plan if selected, and whose application for the lotteried plan was approved.
+Dataset 1 contains administrative data on the lottery from the state of Oregon.
+These data include demographic characteristics that were recorded when individuals signed up for the lottery, date of lottery draw, and information on who was selected for the lottery, applied for the lotteried Medicaid plan if selected, and whose application for the lotteried plan was approved.
 Also included are Oregon mortality data for 2008 and 2009.

-Dataset 2 (State Program Variables) contains information from the state of Oregon on the individuals' participation in state programs: Medicaid, Supplemental Nutrition Assistance Program (SNAP), and Temporary Assistance to Needy Families (TANF).
+Dataset 2 contains information from the state of Oregon on the individuals' participation in Medicaid, Supplemental Nutrition Assistance Program (SNAP), and Temporary Assistance to Needy Families (TANF).

 Datasets 3-5 contain the data from the initial, six month, and 12 month mail surveys, respectively.
-Topics covered by the surveys include demographic characteristics; health insurance and access to health care; health care needs, experiences, and costs; overall health status and changes in health; and depression and medical conditions and use of medications to treat them.
+Topics covered by the surveys include demographic characteristics; health insurance, access to health care and health care utilization; health care needs, experiences, and costs; overall health status and changes in health; and depression and medical conditions and use of medications to treat them.

-The collection also includes a ZIP archive which contains analysis replication code: SAS programs that were used to produce analyses reported by the principal investigators.
+The collection also includes a ZIP archive (Dataset 8) with Stata programs that replicate analyses reported in three articles by the principal investigators and others:

-As explained in the ICPSR Processing Notes in the codebook, many variables are restricted from general dissemination for reasons of confidentiality.
+As explained in the ICPSR Processing Notes in the codebook, Dataset 7 and many variables in Datasets 1-6 are restricted from general dissemination for reasons of confidentiality.
 Users interested in obtaining the restricted variables must complete an Agreement for the Use of Confidential Data, specify the reasons for the request, and obtain IRB approval or notice of exemption for their research.
 Apply for access to the restricted data through the ICPSR restricted data contract portal.

 WARNING: This study is over 150MB in size and may take several minutes to download on a typical internet connection.